gilch/hissp/docs/style_guide.rst

      body2
      body3)

+   ;; Group control words with the things they label.
    ;; Without any positional-only parameters, there's no need for :/ at all, so it groups left.
    (lambda (pos1 :/
             param1